Naveen628/DA-Home-Assignment/README.md

 ---

+## ⚖️ Deciding What's Valuable
+The assignment asked to identify the "most valuable" parts of the data.
+My selection criteria basically focused on the System Health:

+1.  **Reputation Accuracy:** I prioritized comparing `reputation_category` against `true_reputation`.
+This is the highest-value metric because it directly measures whether we are keeping users safe.
+2.  **Response Codes:** I prioritized `response_code` over the `load_time`.
+Identifying "500 Server Errors" is more valuable for the engineering team than just seeing a high load time number.
+3.  **Data Validity:** Identifying the "1936" date anomaly was a key step in improving overall data quality, as it removed noise that would not negatively affect the data set and historical trends.

+---

 ## 📂 Repository Files
 *   `NordSecAssign_DA_Naveen.ipynb`: The Jupyter Notebook containing all my code, notes, and cleaning steps.
 *   `Final_Dashboard.png`: A static preview of the final dashboard.